Most Frequently asked J2EE Interview Questions and answers:

-- Wireless clients, based on Mobile Information Device Profile (MIDP) technology.
+- Wireless clients, based on the Mobile Information Device Profile (MIDP) technology.

 Q #3) What is a J2EE container?

-Ans) The interface between a component and the low-level platform with specific functionality that support the component is called a container.
-Application server maintains control and provides relevant services through an interface or framework calls as a container.
+Answer: The interface between a component and the low-level platform with specific functionality that supports the component is called a container.
+The application server maintains control and provides relevant services through an interface or framework calls as a container.

 Q #4) What are defined as web components?

-Ans) Java Servlets and Java server pages technology components are identified as web components.
+Answer: Java Servlets and Java server pages technology components are identified as web components.
 Servlets dynamically receive requests and make responses.
-JSP server pages also behave as Java Servlets but facilitate to create more static contents.
+JSP server pages also behave as Java Servlets but facilitate to create more static content.

 Q #5) Describe the MVC on struts?

-Ans) MVC stands for Model View Controller.
-Each section in Model View Controller can describe as follows.
+Answer: MVC stands for Model View Controller.
+Each section in the Model View Controller can be described as follows:

-- View – Most often view is a constructed using Java Server Pages (JSP) technology.
+- View: Most often the view is constructed using Java Server Pages (JSP) technology.

-- Controller –The controller is the process that focuses on client request receiving and produce next level of a user interface according to the request.
-The primary component of the controller in the framework is “ActionServlet” servlet class.
+- Controller: The controller is the process that focuses on receiving client requests and produce the next level of a user interface according to the request.
+The primary component of the controller in the framework is the “ActionServlet” servlet class.

 Q #6) Define JSF?

-Ans) JSF stands for Java Server Faces.
-It is the user interface (UI) designing framework for Java Web Applications developments.
-There are set of reusable UI components associated with JSF.
-Also, JSF based on Model-View-Controller (MVC) design concepts and patterns.
-The automated data saving process from form to server and display at client side is also handling by JSF.
+Answer: JSF stands for Java Server Faces.
+It is the user interface (UI) designing framework for Java Web application developments.
+There is a set of reusable UI components associated with JSF.
+Also, JSF has based on Model-View-Controller (MVC) design concepts and patterns.
+The automated data saving process from form to server and display at the client side is also handled by JSF.

 Q #7) What is Hashtable?

-Ans) Hash table is a Collection Synchronized objects.
-It allows Null values but not duplicate values.
-Hash table is like a HashMap.
+Answer: Hashtable is a collection synchronized object.
+It allows null value but not the duplicate values.
+Hashtable is like a HashMap.

 Q #8) Define Hibernate?